redis/node-redis/README.md

 Some other things you might like to know about.

-## client.server_info
+## client.serverInfo

-After the ready probe completes, the results from the INFO command are saved in the `client.server_info` object.
+After the ready probe completes, the results from the INFO command are saved in the `client.serverInfo` object.

 The `versions` key contains an array of the elements of the version string for easy comparison.

-    > client.server_info.redis_version
+    > client.serverInfo.redis_version
     '2.3.0'
-    > client.server_info.versions
+    > client.serverInfo.versions
     [ 2, 3, 0 ]

 ## Multi-word commands